Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

   .text((d) => d)
 ```

 What happened here?
-You starrted D3.
+You started D3.
 Pointed D3 to the body tag to work with as a container for dynamically generated elements.

 You selected all of the div tags (there are none at the moment.)
 You gave D3 an array of numbers to work with.

-Next you called `.enter()` this method identifies DOM elements that need to be added to a selection.
-Currently there are no divs but you have 7 numbers in your array, so we need to `.append()` some new divs.
+Next, you called `.enter()` this method identifies DOM elements that need to be added to a selection.
+Currently, there are no divs but you have 7 numbers in your array, so we need to `.append()` some new divs.

-Last, for each div you set the text of that div.
+Last, for each div, you set the text of that div.
 Here text takes a callback that receives a piece of data from the array and is expected to return the value that you'd like to see.

-The end result is a list of divs each displaying one of the elements from the array.
+The result is a list of divs each displaying one of the elements from the array.

 Try this, make the change below to format the numbers: